-The income taxation of rent subsidies supplied by municipalities to low-income tenants was abolished as of the beginning of 2002.
+Rent subsidies supplied by municipalities to low-income tenants are tax-free.

 The tax treatment of stock options was introduced into tax legislation in 2001 as a result of the fact that a number of companies had begun to reward their employees with options to buy stock at a defined price as a part of the employees' total emolument package.
 Profits from stock options are now defined as capital gains, subject to a 10 per cent tax, whereas previously they were defined as ordinary income, subject to the common personal income tax rate.
 The exercise of stock options is subject to certain conditions, the chief being: (1) Stock options must be available to all employees; (2) A minimum of twelve months must pass between the establishment of a stock option contract until it is exercised.
 (3) The exercise price must not be lower than the average trading price for the last ten trading days before the option is exercised.
 (4) The employee must own the stock for no less than two years after purchase.
 (5) The annual stock option must not exceed 600,000 krónur at the exercise price.